 International Center for Excellence in Emotionally Focused Therapy

-Philadelphia Center for Emotionally Focused Therapy
+Philadelphia Center for Emotionally Focused Therapy--board member

 North American Association of Masters Psychologists